 - Uncover vulnerabilities in the system and determine that its data and resources are protected from intruders.

-QA tests the proficiency of the product in all aspects by evaluating them using testing techniques.
-QA is an important factor for software development as they help to provide a quality and reliable product to the end-user.
+QA tests the proficiency of the product in all aspects by evaluating them using software testing techniques.
+QA is an essential factor for software development as they help to provide a quality and reliable product to the end user.

-The demand for faster delivery to the market made “Quality” as “team accountability”.
-This drives testers to do beyond the planning and execution of the tests, which Leads the future of QA with predominant factors such as Agile, Artificial Intelligence (AI), Codeless automation testing.
+The demand for faster delivery to the market made “Quality” and “team accountability”.
+This drives testers to do something beyond the planning and execution of the tests, which leads to the future of QA with predominant factors such as Agile, Artificial Intelligence (AI), and Codeless automation testing.